 Payouts will be made throughout the year and producers will be able to choose to receive their grants in two parts: once upon completion of filming in the Czech Republic and again after the completion of all Czech production, she added.

-Other projects coming to Prague include Anthropoid, a thriller based on the true wartime story of the assassination of a top Nazi officer by British-trained agents.
+Anthropoid, a thriller based on the true wartime story of the assassination of a top Nazi officer by British-trained agents.
 The film is produced by U.S. company LD Entertainment, French firm 22h22 and Prague-based Lucky Man Films.

-Two-time Oscar nominee Jessica Chastain will be in Prague in September, where she is starring in The Zookeeper’s Wife, another wartime tale, this time about a Polish couple who saved hundreds of people and zoo animals during the Nazi occupation.
-The film’s producers are U.K.-based Scion Films and Rowe/Miller Productions from the U.S., along with Czech Anglo Production.
+The Zookeeper's Wife, another wartime tale, this time about a Polish couple who saved hundreds of people and zoo animals during the Nazi occupation.
+The film's producers are U.K.-based Scion Films and Rowe/Miller Productions from the U.S., along with Czech Anglo Production.